A proposal to increase the quality of New Zealand’s housing with respect to energy efficiency and seismic risk.

 Overall, there are clear benefits for New Zealand from future proofing the housing market.
 A Wellbeing Budget approach which takes a holistic view of societal costs and benefits should be supportive of this proposal.

-This paper was republished by Interest.co.nz here.
+An earlier version of this paper was published by Interest.co.nz here.
 Readers were quite supportive in the comment section.